kbempah/COMP3/README.md

 **Oh side note**: I will be document some git commands here as I learn how to use it

-- git help <verb> -> Gets help from the manual pages
+- git help command -> Gets help from the manual pages